 FREQUENTLY ASKED QUESTIONS ABOUT SOUTH KOREA TOURIST VISA

-It is free of charge if you’re staying for less than 60 days.
+The visa itself is free of charge if you’re staying for less than 60 days.
 For those staying for 60-90 days, a fee of 1,800 is required.
+However, the processing fee is required for the travel agency which could range from 500-2,000 Php.

 It depends.
 It’s 3 working days for those with OECD visas and 5 working days for those without OECD visas.